 As people continue to search for that next place to get their fix, they might start to turn to unconventional places.
-This is especially true for those of a younger age like teenagers and young adults who might not have access to conventional drugs but do have access to common household products.
+This is especially true for those of a younger age, like teenagers and young adults who might not have access to conventional drugs but do have access to everyday household products.

-One of the ways that they can get high at home is by inhaling the chemicals that are associated with some of these products, otherwise known as inhalants.
-While inhaling these products might seem innocent enough, doing so can have significant and major consequences including developing an addiction and even major health complications.
-Let’s take a look at inhalant abuse as well as ways that you can get treatment for inhalants and an inhalant addiction.
+One of the ways that they can get high at home is by inhaling the chemicals associated with some of these products, otherwise known as inhalants.
+While inhaling these products might seem innocent enough, doing so can have significant and major consequences, including developing an addiction and even major health complications.
+Let’s take a look at inhalant abuse and ways to get treatment for inhalants and an inhalant addiction.

 What Are Inhalants?

-While people of all ages have been known to abuse inhalants, inhalant abuse is most commonly found in teenagers ranging from 14 to 19 years old.
+While people of all ages have been known to abuse inhalants, inhalant abuse is most commonly found in teenagers aged 14 to 19 years old.
 However, abuse is also seen in children as young as 5 or 6.
-Inhalant abuse is much more common in men than women and can stem from a history of physical or sexual abuse, delinquency, criminal behavior, depression, suicidal behavior, antisocial attitudes, family conflict, violence, and/or drug abuse.
+Inhalant abuse is much more common in men than women.
+It can stem from a history of physical or sexual abuse, delinquency, criminal behavior, depression, suicidal behavior, antisocial attitudes, family conflict, violence, and/or drug abuse.

 What Are the Different Types of Inhalants?

 There are thousands of common products that can be used and abused as inhalants.
 As we discussed above, they are significantly cheaper and easier to obtain than illicit substances.
 While there are thousands of different products that can be used as inhalants, they all tend to fall into one of four categories.
 Those categories are:

 A volatile solvent is a liquid that vaporizes at room temperature.
 This is found in a variety of typical household and industrial products.
 Some examples of volatile solvents include: